 How much money do you need for retirement?
 I encourage you to run the numbers to find out.
 You may be surprised at the number you come up with.
 But don’t let it depress you.
 You have 2 options when it comes to having the money needed for retirement:

-- Make it a point to save as much as you can each year and then save more each year thereafter.
+- Make it a point to save as much as you can each year and then try to save more each year thereafter.

-- Learn to live on less so that your annual expenses are lower.
+- Learn to live on less so your annual expenses are lower.